 Helping your child understand mental illness and what it means for your family will:

-Help them to come to you (or others) when they are worried or overwhelmed
+help them to come to you (or others) when they are worried or feeling overwhelmed.

 Talk to your child at their level using language they will understand.